How to write a scientific article.

 Further advice on Figures.

-- Make figures ‘square’ (or rectangular) in lay-out so that like things line up with like, in rows and columns.
+- Make figures ‘square’ (or rectangular) in lay-out so that like things line up with like, in rows and columns, i.e. no irregular shaped figures with bumps and holes please.
 Also try to group similar techniques together in individual figures rather than having every figure as a mix of methods.
 It will be visually more pleasing and less confusing overall.
 For example if you did the same variety of techniques on two different genes, combine both genes into each figure part.
 The hardest part of reading is understanding the reason for experiments and presenting the same experiments over and over is laborious.

 - Figure Legends should describe every word and object, including the virtual or real arrow (see above), that appears unexplained in the Figure.
 The figure and its legend are a unit that should be fully understood in isolation and stand alone, i.e., put in information that is specific to your study and avoid general figure titles like ‘Genomic Analysis’ that could be excised from absolutely any paper.